laurahspencer/LabNotebook/_posts/2024-12-16-presentations-analysis-idea.md

 ### Update on my activities & plans
 - Last week I presented some unpublished findings from our Pacific cod juvenile temperature experiment at the Manchester monthly hatchery meeting.
 Check out my [slide-deck](https://github.com/RobertsLab/project-cod-temperature/blob/main/reports/Manchester-Presentation-Dec2024.pdf)
 - Tomorrow I will be presenting at the AFSC Groundfish Seminar, and since I have more time I will briefly cover the Pacific cod larval study, then go into more detail on the juvenile study.
+Check out my [slidedeck](https://www.fisheries.noaa.gov/alaska/outreach-and-education/2024-alaska-fisheries-science-center-groundfish-seminar-series), and the recording will be posted on [this seminar page](https://www.fisheries.noaa.gov/alaska/outreach-and-education/2024-alaska-fisheries-science-center-groundfish-seminar-series)
 - Beginning Wednesday I will focus only on revising the larval Pacific cod paper, which I will resubmit to CJFAS in late January.
 I want to get a draft revision done by the end of winter break so I can send it to my coauthors for comments.
 This may not be feasible given that daycares are closed, but that's my goal!

 ### Fun things on the horizon